 1. Consider your eCommerce Search Functionality

-When visitors cannot discover what they are looking for, which contributes to a high eCommerce bounce rate.
+When visitors cannot discover what they are looking for, it contributes to a high eCommerce bounce rate.
 The idea of using a search bar is that it aids users in finding information seamlessly.
-So, search bars are essential on sites with a lot of material and 100+ pages, such as e-Commerce platforms.
+So, search bars are essential on sites with a lot of material and 100+ pages, such as eCommerce platforms.

 You can boost your website’s search functionality issue and reduce the bounce rate in two ways: